 - Your ID (passport)

-The legal driving age in Italy is 18 years old.
-In order to be able to rent a car, however, you need to have had your driver’s license for at least one year.
-Generally, rental car companies in Italy require you to be 21 or over and no older than the maximum age (usually 70-75 years).
-All drivers must present a valid driver’s license, an ID as proof of their identity, and a credit card to make the payment.
+The legal driving age in Italy is 18.
+However, to rent a car, you need to have held your driver’s license for at least 1 year.
+Generally, rental car companies in Italy require you to be 21 or older and not exceed the maximum age (usually 70-75 years).

 Note: Most car rentals in Italy charge an extra fee if you’re under 25 years old.